Philips continues to demonstrate strong commitment to its ESG ambitions

 - With 77% renewable energy usage, Philips is well ahead of its 2025 goal

-Amsterdam, the Netherlands – Royal Philips (NYSE: PHG, AEX: PHIA), a global leader in health technology, has made strong progress towards realizing its key Environmental, Social, and Governance (ESG) ambitions.
+Amsterdam, the Netherlands – Royal Philips PHGPHIA)), a global leader in health technology, has made strong progress towards realizing its key Environmental, Social, and Governance (ESG) ambitions.
 In 2022, Philips reached 1.81 billion people with its products and services, while further reducing operational emissions, and indirect (scope 3) emissions across the end-to-end healthcare value chain, together with its suppliers.

 "We continue to move closer to our aim of improving 2 billion lives per year by 2025, while stepping up our sustainability efforts in our operations and value chain," said Marnix van Ginneken, Chief ESG & Legal Officer at Royal Philips.
 "The growing momentum across the healthcare industry and among customers to reduce our collective environmental footprint encourages us on a daily basis as we continue to strive to reduce emissions across the end-to-end healthcare value chain and drive the shift to a circular economy."